riadahmedzakir/spring-java-microserice/README.md

 ## What am I doing?

  - Create a eureka discovery service to automatically register multiple instance of a avaialbe service to be used on other micro-services.

+ `*Note: With docker windows installed, app-settings need to specify the prefered hostman or clean up host entry for services to be asigned to localhost, or it will be hosted using a docker host address.`

  - Creating first microservice(identiy-service) with eureka discovery enabled delegating responsiblities of

     - Create new user (Registration)